 What rules will there be?

 Rules at the camp are incredibly important to Calling the Shots and BFI.
 They are enforced to protect all participants.
 A significant proportion of students will be under 18, therefore we have a strict no-alcohol rule during the camp.
-Students of the opposite sex will not be allowed in each other’s rooms after a certain time in the evening.
+Students will be allocated rooms before arrival and will not be allowed to move between rooms after a certain time in the evening.
 Needless to say, we have a zero-tolerance to bullying, anti-social behaviour, sexism, racism or drugs.

 What time do people go to sleep and wake up?